 You may offer an interesting project with huge opportunities (as soon as you attract investments).
 But what about the warm onboarding for software developers?
 The convenient office with coffee and cookies?
 Friday parties?
 Working on the MVP development, you most likely don’t have a budget to satisfy all needs.
-And be sure, people begin to work worse when they don’t like the surrounding atmosphere.
+And be sure, developers begin to work worse when they don’t like the surrounding atmosphere.

-Even if you’ve succeeded with a couple of software developers who are a lifeblood of your future product, you still don’t have enough people.
+Even if you’ve succeeded with a couple of software developers who are the lifeblood of your future product, you still don’t have enough teammates.
 As a result, you have to ask your colleagues to juggle between tasks that you may not like.
 You’ll find yourself thinking about the salaries (yes, without hiring a good accountant you’ll cope with one’s task on yourself), or even about the coffee.
 Who will interact with prospective investors?
 Who is in charge of competitors’ analysis?
 It is an inspirational rhythm when everyone does everything.
 But it definitely leads to burning out.

-Three Hiring Strategies to consider
+Three hiring strategies to consider

 Building an in-house team, you: